California Desert Studies Center

 The Decision Research Center in the Department of Psychology, established in 1986, supports research and instructional activities of faculty and students in the study of behavioral decision-making.
-Research conducted in the center includes experimental and theoretical studies of: (1) basic psychological laws of judgment and decision-making under conditions of risk, uncertainty and ambiguity; (2) effects of sudden changes in wealth on a person’s attitude toward risk (such as the effects of winning the lottery on financial decisions); (3) effects of the judge’s point of view on judgments and decisions; (4) combination of information from sources of varied expertise and bias to form judgments and decisions; and (5) other economic behavior.
+Research conducted in the center includes experimental and theoretical studies of: (1) basic psychological laws of judgment and decision-making under conditions of risk, uncertainty and ambiguity; (2) effects of sudden changes in wealth on a person’s attitude toward risk (such as the effects of winning the lottery on financial decisions); (3) effects of the judge’s point of view on judgments and decisions, and (4) combination of information from sources of varied expertise and bias to form judgments and decisions.

-Dr. John D. Cooper Archaeological and Paleontological Center
+Dr. John D. Cooper Archaeology and Peleontology Center

 Santa Ana, California

-The John D. Cooper Archaeological and Paleontological Center is a curation, education and research facility operated in partnership with the county of Orange.
-Located in Santa Ana in its own facilities, the center maintains well-equipped laboratories for fossil and artifact preparation, curation, databasing and storage.
-The University provides management of the activities and collections while the county owns the center and the fossils and artifacts.
-The chief objectives are to understand the history of life in Orange County and to engage residents in the county’s prehistoric heritage.
+The John D. Cooper Archaeological and Paleontological Center is a curation, education, and research facility operated in partnership with the County of Orange.
+Located in Santa Ana in its own facilities, the center maintains well-equipped laboratories for fossil and artifact preparation, curation and storage.

 The center’s diverse archaeological holdings range in age from at least 10,000 years ago until 50 years ago.
-The extensive collection includes materials from all areas and environmental zones throughout the county and reveals how prehistoric and historic peoples lived and worked.
+The extensive collection includes materials from all areas and environmental zones throughout the County and covers a range of prehistoric and historic activities.

-The paleontological collection of vertebrates, invertebrates, microfossils and plants spans every major time period since the Jurassic period, which is 180 million years of Orange County life.
+The paleontological collection of vertebrates, invertebrates and plants spans every major time period since the Jurassic period, which is 180 million years of Orange County life.
 Significant collections of Miocene marine mammals contain many species new to science and terrestrial animals and plants, most of which are now extinct.

 Faculty and students from CSUF and other colleges and universities may study these materials for research purposes.
-The center encourages the use of its materials for community and school outreach, and holds several major events and exhibits in OC Parks and at CSUF throughout the year.
+The center encourages the use of its materials for community and school outreach, and holds several major events in OC Parks throughout the year.

 Entertainment and Tourism Management Center

-The Entertainment and Tourism Management Center provides resources and guides a high-quality educational program addressing the needs of individuals and companies in the media and hospitality industries.
-In fulfillment of its mission to prepare students for and connect them with opportunities to enter these industries, the center will provide academic and practical support for student learning; encourage faculty and student involvement with the media and hospitality business community; enhance faculty and student recruitment; and offer opportunities for philanthropic donations to support faculty and student development.
+The Entertainment and Tourism Management Center provides research-based resources and high quality educational programs addressing the needs of individuals and companies involved in these significant industries.
+In fulfillment of its mission the center will provide academic and practical support for student learning; provide new opportunities for faculty and student research; encourage faculty and student involvement with the entertainment, tourism and hospitality business community; enhance faculty and student recruitment; and offer new opportunities for seeking grants, contracts and philanthropic donations to support faculty and student research.